courtesysoft/zerolith-preview/readme.md

 - The included libraries are built with the lowest computational load in mind.
 - Instead of using an addon templating engine, we use PHP's inbuilt templating which is the fastest part of PHP and can actually outperform some higher level languages.
 Twig, etc can be >= 5x slower.
 - Application of many C lang performance tricks gleaned from guys like John Carmack: use the smallest data structure possible, use as little abstraction as possible, inline things when you can, stay as close to the metal as possible, etc. These turn out to work well due to PHP's C underpinning.
+- Heavy use of profilers to identify trouble spots.

 As a consequence of the emphasis on speed, memory consumption is also greatly reduced.